jambonz/jambonz-node-example-app/README.md

 The following environment variables are required:
 - CALLBACK_BASE_URL - the base URL to embed in the call_hook property of the POST to create an outbound call

+### /translator
+An application that uses Google Translate to translate your sentences into the language of your choice.

+The following environment variables are required:
+- GOOGLE_TRANSCRIBE_CREDENTIALS - path to a google json key file used to authenticate to Google Translate.